AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

           }
         ```

-        `<Webhook address of the DingTalk Chatbot>`: Replace it with the webhook address of the DingTalk Chatbot that is used to receive alert notifications.
+        <Webhook address of the DingTalk Chatbot\>: Replace it with the webhook address of the DingTalk Chatbot that is used to receive alert notifications.

         **Note:** To query the webhook address of the DingTalk Chatbot, create an alert group in DingTalk.
 In the DingTalk group, click the More icon in the upper-right corner, Group Assistant, and then Add Robot.
-In the ChatBot dialog box, click Custom to add a Chatbot that is connected by using a webhook.
+In the ChatBot dialog box, click Custom to add a Chatbot that is accessed by using a webhook.
 You can then view the webhook address of the DingTalk Chatbot.
 For more information, see [Obtain the webhook address of a DingTalk Chatbot](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq).

     3. Reload the NGINX configuration file and restart NGINX.